-It depends on the sensitivity of the scanner, the depth of the knee and the amount of metalwork.
-You will need to let security know that you have had a knee replacement and be prepared to show them your scar.
-A letter from the surgeon may not be sufficient.
+It depends on the sensitivity of the scanner.
+Let security know that you have had a hip replacement and be prepared to show them your scar, as a letter from the surgeon may not be sufficient.

 What if I am not ready to go home day 2/3?